SpaceWhale/Alexa-Cat-Facts/README.md

 # Alexa-Cat-Facts
-a cat facts alexa skill
+This is a simple proof of concept messing around with alexa skills.
+A cat facts alexa skill

 # Requirements
 flask_ask